pivotal-cf/pivotal-ui/docs/about/upgrade-guide.md

 Below are the upgrade guides for recent major versions of Pivotal UI.
 For more details about minor and patch releases, see the [changelog](https://github.com/pivotal-cf/pivotal-ui/blob/master/CHANGELOG.md) on the branch in question (e.g. `v17` for version 17).

+## v20 WIP

+### Migration Guide

+#### Autocomplete

+##### Breaking Changes
+- We've removed our dependency on `pui-cursor`.
+- Removed the `AutocompleteInput` Component since it could not easily be used without the `Autocomplete`
+- Pressing `Tab` while in the input of the `Autocomplete` no longer selects the highlighted item.
+It now closes the `Autocomplete` and focuses the next item in the DOM.
+- Pressing the `Up` or `Down` arrow keys no longer scroll to the `Autocomplete` item.
+- The `value` prop on `Autocomplete` actually makes it a controlled component.
+Rather than setting it as a default value.

 ## v19 Table-Flippers (╯°□°)╯︵ ┻━┻